Skip to Content

 Factors Used to Differentiate Between Employees & Independent Contractors

-As previously mentioned, Illinois has a 10-factor test used to determine if a worker is an independent contractor or an employee of a business.
+As previously mentioned, Florida has a multi-factor test used to determine if a worker is an independent contractor or an employee of a business.
 Even if the worker in question has signed a contract stating that he or she is an independent contractor, this is not enough to protect the employer if the worker is found to in fact be an employee.
 In general, the state looks at the level of financial and behavioral control the worker has, as well as the relationship between the worker and the employer.

 Some of the primary factors used to determine if a worker is an independent contractor or an employee include: